-Every year, you will build up a pension at a rate of 1/49th of the amount of pensionable pay (and assumed pensionable pay) you received in that scheme year if you are in the main section of the scheme (or half this rate of build up for any period you have elected to be in the 50/50 section of the scheme).
-If during the scheme year you had been on leave on reduced contractual pay or no pay due to sickness or injury, or had been on relevant child related leave or reserve forces service leave then, for the period of that leave, your pension is based on your assumed pensionable pay (other than during any part of relevant child related leave where the pensionable pay you received was higher than your assumed pensionable pay).
+Every year, you will build up a pension at a rate of 1/49th of the amount of pensionable pay you received in that scheme year if you are in the main section of the scheme (or half this rate of build up for any period you have elected to be in the 50/50 section of the scheme).
 The amount of pension built up during the scheme year is then added to your pension account and revalued at the end of each scheme year so your pension keeps up with the cost of living.

-If you joined the LGPS before 1 April 2015, your benefits for membership before 1 April 2015 were built up in the final salary scheme and are calculated differently using your membership built up to 31 March 2015 and your final year's pay.
+If you joined the LGPS before 1 April 2015, your benefits for membership before 1 April 2015 were built up in the earlier career average scheme and are calculated differently using your membership built up to 31 March 2015 and your career average pay.